assemblee-virtuelle/semapps/website/docs/guides/dms.md

 ## Adding more resources

-### Add more people
+### Add and modify data

-As we have done in the guide about the LDP server (, you can try to add new people, change their name or surname, and try to remove them.
+As we have done in the guide about the LDP server, you can try to add new notes, change their content, and try to remove them.

-If everything works well, the changes should appear both on the LDP server (http://localhost:3000/) and on the Jena Fuseki instance corresponding to the semantic database (http://localhost:3030/).
+The [semantic data provider](../frontend/semantic-data-provider) will convert these operations to LDP or SPARQL queries.
+You can have a look at the Network tab in your browser console to see how this works behind the scene.

 ### Add more types of data

-By default, the template will be configured to have one type of resource, of the semantic type `foaf:Person`.
-You can change this by editing the `./src/config/resources.js` file:
+By default, the template is configured to have one type of resource, of the semantic type `as:Note`.
+You can change this by editing the `src/config/resources.js` file:

 ```
 export default {
-  Person: {
+  Note: {
-    types: ['foaf:Person'],
+    types: ['as:Note'],
-    containerUri: process.env.REACT_APP_MIDDLEWARE_URL + 'resources'
   }
 };
 ```

-If no `types` are defined for the resource, React-Admin will fetch the data from the LDP container at the URL `containerUri`.

-If `types` are defined, the `containerUri` field is required only if you need to create new data.
+The URL of the container is found by looking at the VoID endpoint that your newly-created LDP server provides.
+You can see what it looks like by going to [http://localhost:3000/.well-known/void](http://localhost:3000/.well-known/void).

+Try adding a React-Admin resource of type `as:Person` since it is also configured on your LDP server !

-You can then modify the `./src/App.js` component to list the resources, define an edit form, etc. Please see the example provided, and read the excellent [React-Admin documentation](https://marmelab.com/react-admin/Readme.html).
+You will then need modify the `src/App.js` file which list the resources, define an edit form, etc.
+Please see the examples provided, and read the excellent [React-Admin documentation](https://marmelab.com/react-admin/Readme.html).